malinlarsson/courses/ngsintro/1705/labs/NGS_workflow.md

 You need to know where your input data is and where your output will go.

-All input data for the first steps of the exercises is located in the folder:
+All input data for the first steps of the exercises are located in the folder:

 ```bash
 /sw/courses/ngsintro/gatk
 ```

 Since we're all sharing the same data, we've made these files read-only.
-This prevents someone accidentally deleting or writing over the raw data or someone else's output.
+This prevents someone accidentally deleting or overwriting the raw data or someone else's output.

 Instead, you are going to write your output to your home directory.
 Remember that your home directory can be represented by the '~' character.
 (It is not good practice to keep large amounts of data in your home directory, usually you would work in your designated projects storage space.)

-So that we don't clutter up the top level of our home folder we will make a subdirectory
+So that we don't clutter the top level of our home folder we will make a subdirectory

 ```bash
 mkdir ~/ngsworkflow